-As discussed under "Certain Relationships and Related Transactions" on page 35, Ms. Wynn, Aruze USA, Inc. ("Aruze") (a company controlled by former director Mr. Okada) and Stephen A. Wynn are parties to an Amended and Restated Stockholders Agreement dated January 6, 2010 (the "Amended and Restated Stockholders Agreement") which contains covenants and provisions relating to voting agreements, pre-emptive rights, rights of first refusal, tag-along rights and certain other restrictions.
+As discussed under "Certain Relationships and Related Transactions" on page 36, Ms. Wynn, Aruze USA, Inc. ("Aruze") (a company controlled by former director Mr. Okada) and Stephen A. Wynn are parties to an Amended and Restated Stockholders Agreement dated January 6, 2010 (the "Amended and Restated Stockholders Agreement") which contains covenants and provisions relating to voting agreements, pre-emptive rights, rights of first refusal, tag-along rights and certain other restrictions.
 Pursuant to the Amended and Restated Stockholders Agreement, Ms. Wynn (a) became a party to the Amended and Restated Stockholders Agreement in connection with her ownership of 11,076,709 shares of the Company's Common Stock that were transferred to her by Mr. Wynn, and (b) became subject to the covenants and provisions thereof, including with respect to voting agreements, preemptive rights, rights of first refusal, tag-along rights and certain other restrictions on transfer of such shares subject to release of \$10 million of such shares on January 6, 2010 and on each of the following nine anniversaries thereof.
 In addition, the Amended and Restated Stockholders Agreement amended the voting agreement provision of a prior stockholders agreement to provide that each of Mr. Wynn, Ms. Wynn and Aruze agree to vote all shares of the Company held by them and subject to the terms of the Amended and Restated Stockholders Agreement in a manner so as to elect to the Company's Board of Directors each of the nominees contained on each and every slate of directors endorsed by Mr. Wynn, which slate will include, subject to certain conditions, Ms. Elaine P. Wynn and, so long as such slate results in a majority of directors at all times being candidates endorsed by Mr. Wynn, nominees approved by Aruze.
 As a result of the redemption of Aruze's shares, the shares previously held by Aruze are no longer issued and outstanding and neither Mr. Wynn nor Ms. Wynn has or shares the power to vote such shares.
-Pursuant to a letter dated February 13, 2015, Ms. Wynn notified the Company that in the event she is not nominated to serve another three-year term as a director of the Company, she intends to nominate herself for election as a Class I director to the Company's Board at the Annual Meeting.
-Ms. Wynn's notice further stated that she intended to engage in a solicitation with respect to her proposed election to the Board and to deliver a proxy statement and/or form of proxy to stockholders holding sufficient shares to elect her as a director of the Company.